ziotom78/raytracing_course/tomasi-ray-tracing-13b.md

 #.  ```parse_plane(s: InputStream, scene: Scene) -> Plane```
 #.  ```parse_camera(s: InputStream, scene) -> Camera```

-# La funzione `parse_scene`
+# The function `parse_scene`

--   La funzione [`parse_scene`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L571-L616) è quella più ad alto livello di tutte: deve interpretare la scena e produrre in output un oggetto `Scene`:
+-   The function [`parse_scene`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L571-L616) is at the highest level: it must interpret the scene and create an instance of `Scene`.

     ```python
     parse_scene(s: InputStream) -> Scene
     ```

--   Nella grammatica EBNF che abbiamo visto a lezione, una scene è una lista di zero o più definizioni di `float`/materiale/sfera/piano/osservatore (`scene ::= declaration*`).
-Dal punto di vista del codice, questo va scandito in un ciclo `while`.
+-   In the EBNF grammar we saw last time, a scene is a list of zero or more definitions of `float`/materials/spheres/planes/observers (`scene ::= declaration*`).
+The best option is to implement a `while` loop.

--   La stessa cosa vale per le definizioni EBNF ricorsive, come `transformation`, che in aggiunta deve usare il *look-ahead*.
+-   The same applies to recursive EBNF functions like `transformation`.
+The latter must use *look-ahead*.

-# *Look-ahead* di *token*
+# *Look-ahead* of tokens

-# Grammatica LL(1)
+# LL(1) grammars

--   Nella lezione di teoria abbiamo visto che la nostra è una grammatica di tipo LL(1): per interpretare correttamente le trasformazioni occorre a volte leggere in anticipo il *token* successivo.
+-   During the last class, we stressed that our grammar is of type LL(1): to correctly parse the tokens, sometimes we need to “peek” the next one before actually reading it.

--   Questa funzionalità va implementata in `InputStream`, tramite una funzione [`unread_token`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L323-L326) che si appoggia a un nuovo membro [`saved_token`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L181) da aggiungere a `InputStream`.
+-   This function can be implemented in `InputStream`.
+Pytracer uses the method [`unread_token`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L323-L326), which uses the data member [`saved_token`](https://github.com/ziotom78/pytracer/blob/03225baa510d97c004f8165609e590b4f5849de2/scene_file.py#L181).

 ---